ashlyndanielle/AdvancedWebDevBootcamp/ES6/PartTwo/notes.md

     - if all passed-in promises fulfill, Promise.all is fulfilled with an array of the values from the passed-in promises in the same order as they were passed in
-    - the promises don't resolve sequentially but Promise.all waits for them **PART TWO**
+    - the promises don't resolve sequentially but Promise.all waits for them

+*GENERATORS*
+  * special kind of function that can pause execution and resume at any time
+  * created using a *
+  * contain a Symbol.iterator (can use for...of loop on them)

+*Object.assign*
+  * makes a copy of an object
+  * have to pass in an empty object as the first parameter or it will just be a reference
+  * does not "deep clone" - must create own function or use external libraries

+*Array.from*
+  * creates an array from an array-like object

+*.find()*
+  * invoked on arrays
+  * accepts callback where we return a condition
+  * will return the first value where the condition returns true or undefined if not found
+**PART TWO**